dojo/docs/dojox/data/KeyValueStore.rst

 Item Attributes
 ===============

-Items from the KeyValueStore have two well-defined attribute names 'key' and 'value', as well as the value of store.getValue(item, "key").
+Items from the KeyValueStore have two well-defined attribute names 'key' and 'value', as well as the dynamic value of store.getValue(item, "key").
 See the table below for further details.

 +------------------------+------------------------------------------------------------------------------+------------------------------+
 |**Attribute**           |**Description**                                                               |**Type**                      |